SaaS Management

 Without a SaaS management platform in place, it can be almost impossible to effectively monitor platforms in the stack, and the value-adding features within them.
 Indeed, failing to look for redundancies within existing SaaS stacks is one of the leading contributors to such eye-watering waste figures.

 Our latest SaaS Purchasing Insights report highlights that SaaS inflation reduced by 2.1% in the first quarter of 2024, despite the fact that average subscription costs have increased by 13% since the first quarter of 2023.
-It pays to pay attention to market fluctuations such as these — they can have a major influence on the price you pay for your SaaS subscription, and whether or not you should look to renegotiate the terms of an existing contract.
+Paying attention to market fluctuations such as these can have a major influence on the price you pay for your SaaS subscription, and whether or not you should look to renegotiate the terms of an existing contract.

 It’s important to note that SaaS wastage doesn’t just refer to finances.
 The process of managing SaaS contract renewals single-handedly accounts for the loss of 385 business hours every year.
 And from start to finish, it takes 100 days on average to purchase a new SaaS product without assistance from a SaaS management platform.